TYSKUNGEN – THE HIDDEN CHILD

 Läckberg defends her place on the throne.

 You might as well come right out and say it.
-Camilla Läckberg’s new novel Tyskungen (The German Child) is her best book so far… thoughtful and well told, credible and strongly fascinating.
+Camilla Läckberg’s new novel The Hidden Child is her best book so far… thoughtful and well told, credible and strongly fascinating.
 It is mystery writing at its best.

 You are captured right from the very first pages, then you forget time and space and are only there in Fjällbacka.

 Läckberg’s speciality is to explain the evil of the present and the mistakes of the past.
 That’s what happens here and it works perfectly…

 In her new novel, Camilla Läckberg combines family life and criminal investigation, present and history, in the effective way that has made her one of Sweden’s best-selling authors.
 Her storytelling technique holds your interest, she balances serious parts on new and old Nazism with situation comedy involving Chief of Police, Mellberg, and, alongside the murder investigation, descriptions of the relationships and daily concerns of all those involved.

 She has done her history homework and she knows her trade, Camilla Läckberg.
 The 400 pages contain an exciting story.
 To put it simply, you want to know what happens, and you want to know right now!

 Both realism and thought provoking scenes are found here.
 There are descriptions of childbirth making you imagine that you are right there and discussions of politics, feminism and morals so natural that you hardly notice that it is the author speaking.
 Läckberg’s people live and develop like proper figures in a novel.
 It will be interesting to see little Maja grow up in future stories.
 And those who have not yet discovered Camilla Läckberg have five good books to look forward too.

 Camilla Läckberg is a modern storyteller who is well aware that everyone loves a happy ending!